alex362/Dns-over-HTTPS-DOH/README.md

     url="*/dns-query?*&name=*"
    you can also search for the http_content_type "application/dns-message", "application/dns-json" in your proxy logs to hunt for DoH communications.

-# Scenario 1 - Using PRIVATE DoH Server
+# Scenario 2 - Using PRIVATE DoH Server TODO